T2 (telecommunications company)

-Tele2 Russia is a Russian telecommunications company originally founded by Swedish Tele2.
-It has been operating since 2003.
+t2 (formerly Tele2 Russia) is the third largest telecommunications company in Russia, originally founded by Swedish Tele2.
 Since 2020, Tele2 Russia is a wholly owned subsidiary of Rostelecom.
-At year-end 2019, Tele2 Russia provides wireless services to more than 44.6 million subscribers.
+As of Q3 2024, t2 provides wireless services to more than 48 million subscribers.

-As of beginning of April 2019, Tele2 is present in 67 subjects of Russia.

-Tele2 Russia functions as a group of companies, and the parent structure of the holding is named Limited Liability Company "T2 RTK Holding" with the headquarters in Moscow.
+As of March 2025, T2 is present in 70 subjects of Russia. t2 Russia functions as a group of companies, and the parent structure of the holding is named Limited Liability Company "T2 RTK Holding" with the headquarters in Moscow.

-Now the Russian company Tele2 Russia and the Swedish Tele2 AB are interconnected through the common brand and the corporate values of Tele2Way, which both companies propagate.
-Tele2Way values were established by the founder of the company Jan Stenbeck, and they reveal the essence of the company operation.